shatha893/Notes/CCNA/Semester#2/4 Inter-VLAN Routing/Inter-VLAN Routing.md

 * The subinterface configuration
   * The subinterface syntax is the *physical interface* followed by a period and a *subinterface number*.
-  * It's cutomary to match the subinterface number with the vlan's number.
+  * It's customary to match the subinterface number with the vlan's number.
   * For each subinterface we write the following commands (the physical interface and vlan number can be different of course)
     ```
     R1(config)# interface G0/0/1.10